hect0rR0m/Online-Marketplace/README.md

 ## Online Marketplace

-A simple online marketplace built with Python, HTML, and Django.
+An online marketplace developed using Python, HTML, and Django.

 Users can:
 - Create accounts